NREL/disco/docs/source/debugging-issues.rst

 Debugging Issues
 ****************

-This section describes debugging techniques for issues encountered during the simulation and analysis process.
+This page describes debugging techniques for issues encountered during the simulation and analysis process.
 All of these tools produce output data in both unstructured (.log) and structured form (.csv, .json, etc.).
 Aggregating data from a batch with thousands of jobs will often require use of UNIX tools (find,